supersaiyoon/vending-machine/README.txt

   3. Execute VendingMachine.bat to open the Restocker/Customer part of the software.

+	3.1 Enter 1 for the customer keypad.

+	3.2 Enter 2 for the restocker interface.

   4. Execute DataManagementTool.bat to open the Data Management Tool to be used by corporate.

+  5. All slot numbers are a combination of one letter (A through E) and one number (1 through 8).
+For example, slot number B7 exists, but slot F2 does not.

+NOTE: There is a backup of software labeled "vending-machine-backup.zip" Please use this if the software from the original ZIP file does not work.